by Rebecca Holland

 I met Justin Walter in the Dominican Republic last year, where we bonded while planting seeds on a volunteer trip, and over the fact that he grew up outside Chicago.
 In the year since, I’ve been lucky enough to hang out with him a couple times and keep in touch with his life via texting and Instagram.
 His love for travel and meeting new people is infectious, and he’s no exaggeration one of the friendliest and most adventurous people I’ve ever met.
-Of course, when travel bloggers get together they end up talking travel and blogging, and Justin and I have had long conversations about work/life balance, how to make travel a sustainable career, and favorite destinations.
+Of course, when travel writers get together they end up talking travel and work, and Justin and I have had long conversations about work/life balance, how to make travel a sustainable career, and favorite destinations.
 He has a really cool day job that supplements his travels, and some great tips for anyone thinking about solo travel.
 In his own words, he’s “a Midwestern guy from a big Italian family, who grew up on Lou Malnati’s and Survivor, and a love for adventure and travel.”
 I can’t think of a better way to describe him myself.
 He’s Midwestern nice, with an amazing career in LA and a definite future in travel (if he doesn’t get cast on Survivor first, which seriously, someone please put him on the show!).
 If you’ve ever wanted to travel on your own but need that little boost of reassurance, look no further.
 Read on for Justin’s travel tips, favorite destinations, and how he makes it all work.

 Hi Justin!
 Tell us a little about yourself.